NVIDIA/cuda-quantum/docs/sphinx/install.rst

 You can delete an existing container and any changes you made using :code:`docker rm -v cuda-quantum`.

 When working with Docker images, the files inside the container are not visible outside the container environment.
-To facilitate application development with, for example, debugging and IntelliSense support, please take a look at the section on :ref:`Development with VS Code <docker-in-vscode>`.
+To facilitate application development with, for example, debugging, code completion, hover information, and so on, please take a look at the section on :ref:`Development with VS Code <docker-in-vscode>`.

 Alternatively, it is possible, but not recommended, to launch an SSH server inside the container environment and connect an IDE using SSH.
 To do so, make sure you have generated a suitable RSA key pair; if your `~/.ssh/` folder does not already contain the files `id_rsa.pub` and `id.rsa`,